-Go up to the blue and white chapel of Panagia Krimniotissa and enjoy the spectacular views.
+Go up to the chapel of Panagia Krimniotissa and enjoy the spectacular views.
 The road is not very good and you need to drive slow, but it will be worth it.
-Watch the forest covered cliffs and infinite blue of the sea unfolding before your eyes.
-From here, you can also make out the Turkish island of Gokceada (the ex Greek Imvros).
+Watch the forest covered cliffs and the infinite blue of the sea unfolding before your eyes.
+From here, you can also make out the Turkish island of Gokceada (the former Greek Imvros).

 6. Wander the streets of Chora!

 Chora is the island's capital, which means a visit there is a must.
 But, besides being a capital, the village is a charming place, with sloped cobbled streets and traditional houses covered with red tiled roofs, hanging on the mountain.

 Lose yourself in the labyrinth of alleys and discover lovely new places!